Webhooks allow you to get programmatic notifications or automated messages from Core about changes to your data as they happen.

 The date and time of the event in Epoch time format

 The full JSON object associated with the event

 For example, if an event is triggered on the deletion of an invoice, the following JSON may be sent in its body:

-For Delete events, the payload is empty and for Workflow events, the payload contains the WorkFlowState object.
+For Delete and Void events, the payload is empty and for Workflow events, the payload contains the WorkFlowState object.

 Retry Logic and Status Codes

 Core expects a range of status codes or messages in response to the webhook events it sends.
 If the delivery of the events is not successful for some reason, Core attempts a finite number of retries in some cases.
 A total of 5 attempts are made with an interval of 30 seconds between each retry.

 A 2XX status code range indicates a successful delivery of the webhook event to the endpoint URL.

 A 4XX status code indicates the endpoint did not accept the event for some reason.
 So no further attempts (or retries) are made to send the event as the response is not expected to change.
 Exceptions to this are the 408 (Request Timeout) and 429 (Too Many Requests) status codes, because here the response is expected to change.